 Mary was unmarried and pregnant and the punishment in her culture for sex outside of marriage was death.
-There is no doubt that she was privileged to give birth to the son of God but she was also persecuted and rejected by the people in her community.
+Mary felt privileged to give birth to the son of God but that privilege came with a price as she was persecuted and rejected by the people in her community.

 Joseph heard the news that his fiance was pregnant and he knew that he was not the father.
-He would have lived briefly with the feeling of betrayal and disappointment until an angel filled him in on what was happening.
-Although Joseph was convinced, to his wider community he appeared as someone who had been mistreated and taken advantage of, considered to be a real fool by his contemporaries.
+He lived briefly with the feeling of betrayal and disappointment until an angel filled him in on what was happening.
+Although Joseph was convinced that the baby was the son of God, to the wider community that he was a part of, he looked a fool who was being taken advantage of.
 People would have looked at Joseph and Mary and assumed that they had turned their backs on God because of what people thought were immoral actions.
-Ironically, they were serving God and Joseph actions of grace are a picture of who God is.
+It is ironic that the complete opposite was the reality; they were serving God and Joseph and Mary’s actions of grace are a picture of who God is.

 Mary, Joseph and Jesus became refugees as they were forced to flee their homeland for fear of their lives after Herod started to slaughter baby boys.

-This isn’t a happy, shiny nice story, this is hard and painful life.
+This isn’t a happy, shiny nice story, this is real, hard and pain filled life.

-It is in amongst all of this this stress and hardship that Jesus the light of the world is born, bringing life and hope.
+Focusing on the reality of the Nativity makes the birth of the Messiah all the more profound.
+It is in amongst all of this this stress and hardship that Jesus the light of the world is born!
+Into the darkness he comes, bringing life and hope.

 In the midst of rejection and ridicule God brings security.